 With everything from company portraits to historical photos to newspaper clippings represented, the timeline looks pretty full.
 But that just makes it more visually engaging.
 Most importantly, the dates and sections are still clear thanks to the dimensional numbers we used to mark the decades.

 Each one of these examples shows an aspect of what’s possible with a timeline.
 You don’t need a long history (just look at the Loons), or a standard layout (as Nexteer proved), or even a lot of space for a timeline (witness Fullerton’s solution).
-As long as you’ve got a corporate story, you’ve got something that could become a timeline.
+As long as you’ve got a corporate story, you’ve got something that could become a timeline wall.